Bill Davidson (businessman): Early career and family business

-Davidson would also take over his family's Guardian Glass Co. in 1957, the same year the company declared bankruptcy.
+Davidson took over his family's Guardian Glass Co. in 1957, the same year the company declared bankruptcy.
 Guardian Glass would be the precursor to his company Guardian Industries, one of the largest glass suppliers in the world.
 Davidson encouraged risk-taking, discouraged second-guessing and was seen as aggressive.
 Not without controversy, Guardian was sued at least six times between 1965 and 1988.
 In 1989, Guardian was ordered to pay its competitor Johns Manville $38 million for stealing fibreglass-making technology.
 Guardian now stands as one of the world's giants of glass manufacturing with facilities in Asia, Europe, Africa and South America in addition to its sprawling North American interests.

 Pistons ownership

 Being acquainted with football, Davidson wanted to acquire a football franchise.
 In 1974, Davidson and college classmate Oscar Feldman enlisted ex-Detroit Lions great Joe Schmidt to be part of a group bidding on the Tampa expansion franchise.
 The expansion fee soon grew too high for the group's liking, and it bowed out of the bidding.

 Two months later, Davidson learned that Pistons owner Fred Zollner was thinking of putting the team up for sale.
 Zollner had founded the Pistons in Fort Wayne, Indiana in 1941 and moved them to Detroit in 1957.
 However, the Pistons had never turned a profit since the move to Detroit.
 Davidson and Zollner had known each other for some time, since they both had vacation homes in Golden Beach, Florida.
 Zollner quickly reached a deal to sell the Pistons to Davidson for $6 million, which closed in late 1974.

 At the time, the Pistons played at 10,000-seat Cobo Arena in downtown Detroit.
 Davidson was displeased with this location, but opted not to join the Detroit Red Wings at the under-construction Joe Louis Arena.
 Instead, he relocated the team to the Pontiac Silverdome in 1978 and then to The Palace of Auburn Hills, the first NBA arena financed entirely with private funds, in 1988.
 To help pay the $90 million construction cost, the Bob Sosnick-designed arena featured lower-level suites, then a never-seen-before feature.

 His Pistons were at the league's forefront with respect to amenities.
 The franchise has a state-of-the-art practice facility, solely designed for the Pistons.
 During the offseason, team members are able to use the facilities while working on personal off-season conditioning goals.
 Against the advice of friends, Davidson was also the first owner to buy an airplane for his team, nicknamed Roundball One.
 Roundball Two, a newer, larger, multimillion-dollar aircraft refurbished with 42 luxury seats and a state-of-the-art video system, was purchased in the summer of 1998.
 Davidson was also the first to encourage globalizing the marketing of the NBA.
-He has served as Chairman of the Board of Governors and was active on several committees, including the one that selected former NBA Commissioner Larry O'Brien in 1975.
+He has been chairman of the Board of Governors and was active on several committees, including the one that selected former NBA Commissioner Larry O'Brien in 1975.